Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.7.1.0:
 - NEW FEATURE (cimddwc): A shortcut key to bring the selection to front or send it to back (page up/page down by default)
+- NEW FEATURE (Alban): Add two new cursors for panning and zooming the view (mainly for Mono support reason)
 - BUGFIX (ZueriHB): CRASH!
 When opening some BBM files (when checking if some links should be broken).
 - BUGFIX #34 (Alban+Steffen): CRASH!
 When saving a file with rail tracks in LDraw format (bug introduced in 1.7.0)
 - BUGFIX (Alban): CRASH!!
 In the download window, crash when attempting to rename a file to download without changing his name.